QuantEcon/lecture-python-intro/lectures/french_rev.md

 Eighteenth century British fiscal policy portrayed Figure {numref}`fig2` thus looks very much like a text-book example of a **tax-smoothing** model like Robert Barro's {cite}`Barro1979`.

-A striking feature of the graph is what we'll nick name a  **law of gravity** for taxes and expenditures.
+A striking feature of the graph is what we'll lagel  a  **law of gravity** between tax collections and government expenditures.

    * levels of government expenditures at taxes  attract each other
    * while they can temporarily differ -- as they do during wars -- they come back together when peace returns